zzzprojects/docs/learndapper.com/pages/hierarchical-data.md

 description: Dapper supports all kinds of complex inheritance patterns such as Table-per-Hierarchy (TPH), Table-per-Type (TPT), and Table-per-Concrete Class (TPC)
 canonical: /hierarchical-data
 status: Published
-lastmod: 2025-06-15
+lastmod: 2025-07-09
 ---

 # Using Inheritance in Dapper

 There are several different ways to work with inheritance when using it to map out your database.
 You can use the **Table-per-Hierarchy (TPH)** pattern, the **Table-per-Type (TPT)** pattern, or the **Table-per-Concrete Class (TPC)** pattern.
-Each option has its advantages, so it's essential to understand its differences and how they can be used in your application.
+Each option has its advantages, so it's essential to understand their differences and how they can be used in your application.

 ### Dapper TPH Inheritance